Bry10022/OmegaNum-Lua/README.md

 Internally, it is represented as an sign and array.
 Sign is either 1 or -1.
 Array is {n<sub>0</sub>,n<sub>1</sub>,n<sub>2</sub>,n<sub>3</sub>,n<sub>4</sub>…}.
 They together represents sign\*(…(10↑<sup>4</sup>)<sup>n<sub>4</sub></sup>(10↑<sup>3</sup>)<sup>n<sub>3</sub></sup>(10↑↑)<sup>n<sub>2</sub></sup>(10↑)<sup>n<sub>1</sub></sup>n<sub>0</sub>).

+This is intended to be used in Roblox games.

 I'll write an explanation of what each function does as I don't have the time right now.